What Is C-PTSD? Understanding Complex Trauma, Relational Wounds & the Path to Healing

 Ready to heal your nervous system, learn to regulate your emotions, improve your self-worth, and have healthier relationships?

-✨ I provide online therapy to adults located in New York, New Jersey, Washington, DC, and Maryland.
+✨ I provide online therapy, support groups, and intensives to those located in New York, New Jersey, Washington, DC, and Maryland.

 📩 Email me at